Teaching Resource for CIRCLE LEFT / CIRCLE RIGHT

 — (while circling left) Reverse, and Circle Right the other way back

 Dance action: Dancers join hands with adjacent dancers to form a circle and move the circle in the indicated direction, or to the left if no direction was given.
-The amount to circle may be a specified distance (e.g., Circle Left 1/2 Way) or until the next command is given (e.g., Circle Left … Circle Right).
+The amount to circle may be a specified distance (for example, Circle Left 1/2 Way) or until the next command is given (for example, Circle Left … Circle Right).

 Ending formation: Infacing Circle of 8.
 On the command “Stop at Home”, the ending formation is a Squared Set.